tcreech/intpart/README.md

 ### What is intpart for? ###

-* Trivial but unfortunately necessary code for creating an integer partition given certain constraints.
+* Silly but unfortunately necessary code for creating an integer partition given certain constraints.

-### How do I get set up? ###
+### Can you give an example? ###

-* make
+* Say you have 16 discrete resources, and you want to partition them up among 4 users at arbitrary ratios respecting fractions ( 1/6, 1/4, 1/3, 1/4 ). `intpart`  can help you to create an *integer* partitioning of 16 which best respects this goal.

 ### Who do I talk to? ###